-Students entering Asheville Academy often have a history of academic struggles including school refusal, learning differences, putting forth little effort, or acting out in defiance.
-These surface behaviors often mask underlying stressors such as social isolation, bullying, or feeling overwhelmed and lost in the classroom.
+Students entering Asheville Academy often have a history of academic struggles including school refusal, learning differences, lack of effort, or defiance.
+These surface behaviors often mask underlying stressors such as social isolation, bullying or feelings of being overwhelmed.

-In order to help your child succeed academically, we’ve designed a small, supportive learning environment, that takes individual learning styles into account.
-We focus heavily on building foundational academic skills such as effective note-taking, essay writing, MLA format, academic research, positive study habits and much more.
+In order to help your child succeed academically, we’ve designed a small, supportive learning environment, that takes individual learning needs into account.
+We focus heavily on building foundational academic skills such as critical thinking, effective note-taking, essay writing, academic research, positive study habits, intellectual curiosity, 21st century learning skills and much more.

 We have removed the toxic elements of the traditional school environment: cookie-cutter teaching, overcrowded classes, and social cliques that are barriers to a student’s self-esteem, self-efficacy, and academic success.
 Our ultimate goal is to empower our students to be future leaders!

 Students take part in hands-on learning opportunities outside of the classroom.